hpc/mpifileutils/doc/markdown/drm.1.md

 :	Walk file system without stat.

 --exclude REGEX
-:       Do not remove items whose full path matches REGEX (regexec).
+:       Do not remove items whose full path matches REGEX, processed by regexec(3).

 --match REGEX
-:	Only remove items whose full path matches REGEX (regexec).
+:	Only remove items whose full path matches REGEX, processed by regexec(3).

 --name
 :	Change --exclude and --match to apply to item name rather than its full path.

 -d, \--dryrun
-:	Print out a list of files that **would** be deleted.
+:	Print a list of files that **would** be deleted without deleting them.
 This is useful
-        to check list of items satisfying --exclude or --match options without deleting them.
+        to check list of items satisfying --exclude or --match options before actually deleting anything.

 -v, \--verbose
 :   Run in verbose mode.